harsimran2421/bike-dock-system/README.md

 	- website hosting on S3 bucket for to make it serverless
 	- using python SDK in addition to MQTT communication service
 	- Making use of DynamoDB AWS service as a alternative to use local database to avoi a single point of failure
+	- Used Custom stylesheets to improve the UI of the website